 A water quality analysis determined that the pond had an alkalinity level of 10 mg/l (milligrams per liter, same as parts per million).
-That’s a little bit low, if we want to manage a plankton bloom.
+That’s a little bit low if we want to manage a plankton bloom.

-When evaluating the number of adult bluegill, it was fairly temping for the owner to think his forage base was sufficient to support this predator fish population.
+When evaluating the number of adult bluegill, it was fairly tempting for the owner to think his forage base was sufficient to support this predator fish population.
 The reality was largemouth and crappies were far too abundant for his bass to grow.
 A baby fish of any species didn’t stand much chance at survival.
 So, considering the beautiful environment surrounding the ponds, it was clear that improving the fishing was a vital missing link to maximizing the property’s potential and achieving the owner’s goals.

 With some tough decisions on the landowner’s part and a few months to consider and tweak the proposed vision of a great cool water/warm water fishery, the owner decided to go all-in.
 He chose the option to reset the ponds and create a trophy tiger musky, largemouth bass, and hybrid striped bass fishery.
 The plan was to start over from scratch and connect all four ponds into one larger water body that has both open water habitat and a riverine one.
 The open water would be utilized primarily by the hybrid striped bass, while the extensive shoreline and cover would cater to the tiger muskie and largemouth bass.

-With a plan in place it was time to get to work.
+With a plan in place, it was time to get to work

 First, the ponds were drained to improve the habitat and eradicate existing fish.
-Once the ponds were lowered several feet, they were electrofished again to harvest as many fish as possible to ensure that good eating fish did not go to waste.
-Following fish removal using the electrofishing boat, rotenone was applied at one gallon per acre foot to ensure that we achieved a complete reset.
+Once the ponds were lowered several feet, they were electrofished again to harvest as many fish as possible to ensure that good-eating fish did not go to waste.
+Following fish removal using the electrofishing boat, rotenone was applied at one gallon per acre-foot to ensure that we achieved a complete reset.

 Meanwhile, the ponds were all being mucked out with heavy equipment and connected to form one lake.
 Two of the smaller ponds had been leaking for years and were lined with new clay to prevent future leaks.
-To do this, clay was mined from the back side of the largest pond, resulting in a two-acre expansion—more pond!
+To do this, clay was mined from the backside of the largest pond, resulting in a two-acre expansion—more pond!

 While all of this was going on, other tasks were being accomplished to improve fish habitat.
 Limestone sand was spread in areas throughout the ponds.
 This was done to boost low alkalinity levels upwards to 40 to 50 mg/l.
 In addition, limestone gravel, which is similar in size to pea gravel, was spread over areas throughout the ponds to improve spawning sites for bluegill reproduction.

-After several months, with the fish cover in place and the earth moving complete, the lake’s main valve was closed to allow the lake to begin filling.
+After several months, with the fish cover in place and the earth moving completely, the lake’s main valve was closed to allow the lake to begin filling.
 Fish feeders were assembled and placed along the lake’s perimeter to feed forage fish and increase productivity.

 Once the lake had several feet of water, it was time to stock the forage fish.
 Fathead minnows, golden shiners, and bluegill were stocked to establish a healthy forage base.